What Computer Should You Buy For Music Production

 However, that is not to say you can’t build your PC yourself.
 Here are some guidelines to keep in mind when building your PC for music production.

 Try to get a silent casing with built-in padding when you built your PC.
 A good case not only helps with the cooling of the computer, but it should also be silent enough.
 Noises are usually emitted from hard disks and fans in your computer system.
 If you have a one-room home recording studio, getting a silent case is so very crucial.

 There are many silent PC cases in the market from all ranges.
 If you want something that works and isn’t very expensive, I’d recommend the Cooler Master Silencio silent case.

 2. Power Supply

-You’ll also have to look at the output capacity of your the power supply unit.
-It depends on the number of devices you’ll be plugging in into your computer.
-The more devices you plug in, the more power you’ll need.
-For a music production system, going for a 800W power supply will be more than enough.
+You’ll also have to look at the output capacity of your power supply unit.
+It depends on the number of devices you’ll be plugging into your computer.
+The more devices you plugin, the more power you’ll need.
+For a music production system, going for an 800W power supply will be more than enough.